verrazzano/docs/content/en/docs/howto/weblogiclogging/_index.md

 ## Deploy the Fluentd sidecar

 Now that the resources have been configured, it is time to deploy the application.

-If you used the example application, make sure to set up the required resources in the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) instructions before deploying the application.
+If you used the example application, make sure to follow steps 1-3 in the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) instructions before deploying the application.
-The deployment commands should look like this:
+The step 4 deployment commands should be replaced with your locally edited YAML files:
 ```
 $ kubectl apply -f todo-list-components.yaml
 $ kubectl apply -f todo-list-application.yaml
 ```
+Now you are able to complete the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) instructions from step 5 onward.

 To verify that a deployment successfully created a custom Fluentd sidecar:
 - Verify that the container name exists on the WebLogic application pod.